 Episode 116: Filler.

 Episode 117: Recommended.
 This episode helps bridge the gap between 115 and 119, and we get a little more characterization/screen time for Hotaru.
 But more importantly, this is probably the most bizarre episode in this season.
 It’s just... so...
 Ikuhara.
-A skippable episode for sure, but I think it’s pretty amusing and helps slow the pace of this sub-arc a bit, and it’s better than either 116 or 118.
+A skippable episode for sure, but I think it’s pretty amusing and helps slow the pace of this sub-arc a bit, and it’s a better episode than either 116 or 118.

 Episode 118: Filler.